Feastio

 On our first trip to Waco for a Baylor football game (sic 'em Bears!), we stopped by Magnolia Market at the Silos, a large retail complex the Gaines opened featuring a home goods store, and bakery, cafe, and food trucks.

-The weather was cold and rainy; walking into the various shops and getting a warm drink at the cafe (Magnolia Press) gave me a feel for their design aesthetic.
+The weather was cold and rainy, but walking into the various shops and getting a warm drink at the cafe (Magnolia Press) gave me a sense of their design aesthetic.

-For our second trip to Waco, I booked a reservation for Magnolia Table weeks in advance to ensure we'd get in for breakfast and avoid long wait times for walk-ins.
+For our second trip to Waco, I booked a reservation at Magnolia Table weeks in advance to ensure we could get in for breakfast and avoid long wait times for walk-ins.

 "Breakfast" floor mosaic at Magnolia Table, Chip and Joanna Gaines' restaurant in Waco, TX